Mtillmann/habibiTV/README.md

 [Here's a short demo Video](https://plus.google.com/+MartinTillmannCGN/posts/Eck3sTNHbPF)

+## Notice

+Use this at your own risk!
+My shitty toshiba crashed and rebooted several times while building this.
+Your TV experience may suffer.
+I am not liable if your TV suffers permanent damage!

 ## Setup

 1. get a raspberry pi with a wifi adapter and plug it into your tv's usb port